 Built in 1897, Cabot Tower’s no spring chicken.
-However, it sits on the site of a 16th Century windmill.
+However, it sits on the site of a 16th century windmill.
 And before that, there was a Middle Aged chapel.
 Clearly, people have been appreciating the views from this hilltop forever and a day.

 A quick word of warning, though.
 This tall sandstone tower has over 100 steps and very limited space inside.
-So, make sure your legs are up for the challenge and prepare for a tricky time of things if someone starts coming the other way!
+So, make sure your legs are up for the challenge and prepare for a tricky time if someone starts coming the other way!

-Walk and Gawk
+Walk and gawk

 Honestly, one of my favorite things to do in Bristol is simply to walk around the city, exploring this age-old place on foot.
 There’s something genuinely fascinating to see up every hill (of which there are many!) and around every corner, from fabulous architecture and impressive street art to evidence of its proud maritime past.

 If you have the luxury of time, then I strongly suggest you do something similar.
-Set off in the morning with no set plan.
+Set off in the morning with no actual plan.
 Venture into the center and stroll whimsically from one place to the next, embracing whatever crosses your path along the way.

 Want to take your tour of Bristol to the next level and witness a whole new side of it altogether?
-Try one of the “Haunted and Hidden” ghost walk tours that run on Friday evenings throughout the year!
+Try one of the “Haunted and Hidden” ghost walking tours that run on Friday evenings throughout the year!
 Fun and informal affairs, you’re led around some of Bristol’s supposedly haunted hotspots, learning all about the history as you go.

-Bonus: Ascend the Christmas Steps!
+Ascend the Christmas Steps!

 Last but not least, I thoroughly recommend you seize the opportunity to walk up one of the oldest and most famous streets in Bristol.
 Called “the Christmas Steps”, this cute, cobbled, and atmospheric stretch of the city dates back hundreds of years (at least to the 16th Century).

 Don’t expect anything grand or fancy though!
 It’s simply a set of steep, slanted steps, with old independent stores on either side, which transport you from one level of the city to another (and back in time in the process).
-The magic’s in knowing just how many people have walked the same way over the preceding centuries!
+The magic is in knowing just how many people have walked the same way over the preceding centuries!